-St. Mary’s Department of Spiritual Care, Counseling & Mission is accredited with The Commission on Accreditation of Pastoral Services (CCAPS) to maintain the highest standard and quality of spiritual care and services to patients, families and staff.
-St. Mary’s is one of only 35 healthcare facilities in the country to achieve this standard.
+The Department of Spiritual Care, Counseling & Mission is accredited by The Commission on Accreditation of Pastoral Services (CCAPS).
+The accreditation recognizes St. Mary’s commitment to maintaining the highest standard and quality of spiritual care and services for patients, families and staff.
+St. Mary’s is one of only 35 healthcare facilities in the country to earn this distinction.

 The Convent Chapel is located on the first floor of the original East building.
 Eucharistic Liturgy (Mass) is offered daily and is televised within the hospital on Channel 2.

-Chaplains visit throughout the Medical Center on a regular basis.
+Chaplains visit with patients and visitors throughout the medical center on a regular basis.
 You can request a chaplain visit through any staff member at any time.

 Volunteers distribute Communion to Catholic patients daily.
 Protestant sacraments and rituals are also available upon request.

-The Spiritual Care Department is enhanced by local clergy who volunteer their time in the night hours of 10 p.m. to 7 a.m.
-The minister on-call will answer all emergency and pastoral related issues.
+The Spiritual Care Department is enhanced by local clergy who volunteer their time between the hours of 10 p.m. and 7 a.m. to provide pastoral care and support to staff, patients and families.
+The minister on call will answer pagers and phones for emergency and pastoral care issues.

-Morning and evening prayer is said each day over the Medical Center’s public address system.
-The Morning Prayer can also be accessed through the phone at extension 1800.
-Relaxation music and scenic videos can be viewed in patient’s rooms on Channel 42.
+Morning and evening prayer is said each day over the medical center’s intercom system.
+The morning prayer can also be accessed through the phone by dialing extension 1800.
+Relaxation music and scenic videos can be viewed in patients’ rooms on Channel 42.

-Transitions Grief Support Group meets twice a month providing adults who have suffered the loss of a loved one a healthy understanding of the grief process and the support of others going through the same difficult period.
+The Transitions Grief Support Group meets twice a month to provide adults who have suffered the loss of a loved one with a healthy understanding of the grief process and the support of others going through the same difficult period.

-No One Dies Alone is an in-house volunteer program that offers the gift of presence, comfort, music, reading of poems, scripture, etc. to those approaching end of life and have no family or support available to them.
+No One Dies Alone (NODA) is an in-house volunteer program that offers the gift of presence, comfort, music, reading of poems and scripture, etc. to those approaching the end of life and have no family or support present for them.